madhujun16/SQ-launchpad-Backend/DELETE_SESSION_FIX.md

 ### Fixed `delete_row()` Methods

-Updated all three models to use `db.session.merge()` before deletion:
+Updated all three models to use **query-based delete** instead of session-based delete:

 **Before:**
 ```python